Resolis

 Resolis (from the Scottish Gaelic Ruigh Sholais meaning Bright Slope) is a village and parish on the B9163 road, in the Black Isle in Scotland.
 It is part of the Presbytery of Ross.
 In 2011 it had a population of 362.

 At the 2011 census, the population of the civil parish was 911.

 The area of the parish is 12,472 acres.
 Resolis parish is also a community council area.

 Resolis has a fairly large hall nearby "Resolis Community Hall" which is used by "Resolis Community Arts" and available for booking.
 This is often used by Scouts in order to set up camps.
+In 2025, it was used as a filming location on Episode 8 of the first series of The Celebrity Traitors.